foundriesio/docs/source/reference-manual/boards/versal.rst

 #.
 Using a USB Type-C cable, connect the board to the PC host.

 #.
-Four UART connections will appear on the PC: one of them will be the JTAG interface, another one the console.
+Four UART connections will appear on the PC: one of them is a JTAG interface, and another one is a console.

      On a Linux host for example you will see::